I Didn’t Expect That 15 Years Ago

 You need to fail, in order to be successful at something.

-And to be trying, is something to be proud upon.
+And to be trying is something to be proud of.

-This helps you to step outside of my comfort zone.
+This helps you to step outside of your comfort zone.
 And to do things you are (really) afraid of.

-With every failure, you're moving in the right direction.
+With every failure, you’re moving into the right direction.